We use cookies

 Simple Task Retries

-Hatchet provides a simple and effective way to handle failures in your workflow tasks using the task-level retry configuration.
-This feature allows you to specify the number of times a task should be retried if it fails, helping to improve the reliability and resilience of your workflows.
+Hatchet provides a simple and effective way to handle failures in your tasks using a retry policy.
+This feature allows you to specify the number of times a task should be retried if it fails, helping to improve the reliability and resilience of your tasks.

 Task-level retries can be added to both Standalone Tasks and Workflow Tasks.